zenstreamz/AIOStreams/README.md

 - Change the format of the resutls
 - Filter all results by resolution, quality, visual tags, audio tags, encodes.
+- Remove duplicate results, and prioritise specific services for a given file.
-- Sort all results by quality, resolution, size, cached, visual tags, audio tags, encodes, seeders.
+- Sort all results by quality, resolution, size, cached, visual tags, audio tags, encodes, seeders, service, language
-- Prioritise specific languages
+- Prioritise or exclude specific languages
 - Specify a minimum and/or maximum size
+- Limiting to a specific number of results per resolution
+- Proxy your streams with MediaFlow

 You simply configure your options, add any API keys for any services you use, then enable whichever addons you want, and install.